G 711 Codecs and G 711a codecs

 G.711 Appendix II

-ITU Recommendation G.711 Appendix II defines a standard method to perform Discontinuous Transmission (DTX) in a packet-based multimedia communication system.
+ITU G.711 Appendix II defines a standard method to perform Discontinuous Transmission (DTX) in a packet-based multimedia communication system.
 DTX utilizes the fact that a significant amount of voice traffic may not contain any speech but only background noise.
 This can be detected using Voice Activity Detection (VAD) and therefore fewer, smaller packets may be transmitted.
 Since audio is no longer transmitted in a continuous stream, Comfort Noise Generation (CNG) mimics the background silence.

 - Compliant with G.711 specification

 - Compliant with G.711 Appendix I and II specifications